IbraWorks/CheckoutTechTest/README.md

 The data storage of the event is hosted in memory.

+There are unfortunately no integration tests at this moment in time, only unit tests.

-There is no authorization or authentication used in this project so far.
+There is no authorization or authentication used in this project.

 Although there are Dockerfiles, ssl certs needs to be setup so that the containers can talk over https.